moderndatacompany/dataos.info/docs/interfaces/metis/navigating_metis_ui_how_to_guide.md

-# Navigating Metis UI: How-To-Guide
+# Navigating Metis UI

 Metis is a one-stop solution for data discoverability and managing all aspects of the data ecosystem.
 Metis UI  helps users search, discover, understand, and trust **data** **assets** (tables, topics, dashboards, etc.), **DataOS Resources** (Workflows, Services, Stacks, etc.) and Data Products that exist for the entire organization.
 Users can easily collaborate with other team members, inform them about the updates on these assets, observe the changes in the metadata through versions, and accomplish more.

 ## Metis UI Homepage

-The homepage of Metis UI showcases a comprehensive overview of activities related to your data assets and Resources.
-Users can navigate through and interact with the data assets and Resources for further exploration and management.
+The homepage of Metis UI showcases a comprehensive overview of activities related to your data entities (Data products, data assets and DataOS Resources).
+Users can navigate through and interact with these entities for further exploration and management.

 ![Metis UI - landing page](navigating_metis_ui_how_to_guide/landing_page.png)
+<figcaption align = "center">Metis UI - landing page  </figcaption>

 Metis UI - landing page